Report: Unvaccinated pilots costing United Airlines millions

-CHICAGO — United Airlines says its unvaccinated pilots are costing the company nearly one and a half million dollars every two weeks.
+CHICAGO (WGN) — United Airlines says its unvaccinated pilots are costing the company nearly $1.5 million every two weeks.

 Bloomberg reports the airline was forced to put the pilots on paid leave because colleagues refused “to risk their safety” by flying with unvaccinated coworkers.